 Best Bali Dive Sites

-It is incredible when thinking about how rich Bali is in terms of scuba diving.
-Basically on each of the island’s coasts you will find dive spots, some better than others but there is surely no shortage of diving opportunities.
+The best dive sites in Bali are truly incredible, considering how rich the island is in terms of scuba diving.
+Basically, on each of the island’s coasts, you will find dive spots, some of which are better than others, but rest assured, there is no shortage of diving opportunities.

 Tulamben